-The BetAmerica welcome bonus is to the tune of a $300 matched deposit bonus.
+The BetAmerica welcome bonus is a $100 matched deposit bonus.
 The bonus goes into a Pending Bonus balance which you then earn in increments of ten percent of each wager you place.
-You have 365 days to claim as much of the bonus as you can, which is comparatively generous time.
+You have 30 days to claim as much of the bonus as you can, which is a comparatively generous time.

-BetAmerica’s bonus is bigger but the ten times withdrawal requirement makes the bonus weaker.
-What saves this from an impossibility, is that you have 365 days to get through it, essentially making it a genius bonus.
-Also, being able to earn the bonus in increments dictated by you is very good; you also get each bit of bonus into your money balance.
+BetAmerica’s bonus gives you longer but the 10x withdrawal requirement makes this offer not as good.
+Also, being able to earn the bonus in increments dictated by you is very good.
+You also get each bit of bonus into your money balance.

-In the battle of TVG vs BetAmerica, the latter is the clear winner here, with more bonus available and the loyalty scheme format of earning it rather than a condensed time frame with no real monetary reward at the end of it.
+In the battle of TVG vs BetAmerica, the former is the clear winner here, with more bonus time available and the loyalty scheme format of earning it rather than a condensed time frame with no real monetary reward at the end of it.

 There’s no comparison here.
 Whilst TVG does cover horse racing, BetAmerica does it better.
 With far more races covered, they win this round of TVG vs BetAmerica.
 On top of that, they also provide their users with the chance of playing daily fantasy sports and bet on greyhounds.

-BetAmerica offer over 300 tracks in total, from a wide coverage across the United States of America, and tracks in Ireland, Sweden, Canada, Norway, Finland, Denmark, Japan, France, the United Arab Emirates, New Zealand, Great Britain, South Africa, Australia and Argentina.
+BetAmerica offers over 300 tracks in total, from a wide coverage across the United States of America, and tracks in Ireland, Sweden, Canada, Norway, Finland, Denmark, Japan, France, the United Arab Emirates, New Zealand, Great Britain, South Africa, Australia, and Argentina.

 BetAmerica not only offers more domestic tracks to choose from, but they also match cover a greater international scope of horse and greyhound racing.
 They beat their competitor in scope and number, it almost becomes incomparable.
 So that’s another win for them in TVG vs BetAmerica.